ObolNetwork/charon/docs/configuration.md

       "builder_registration": {...}                         // Pre-generated signed builder registration for the validator }
   ],
-  "deposit_amounts": [                                      // Partial deposit amounts in gwei (must sum up to 32ETH)
+  "deposit_amounts": [                                      // Partial deposit amounts in gwei (must sum up to at least 32ETH)
     "16000000000",
     "16000000000"
   ],